 SanityCheck.h files exist to check the validity of settings and make sure obsolete settings get updated for the newest Marlin.
 Be sure to read and follow all directions provided by these checks.

 Build Too Large

 A Marlin build can range in size from under 60K to over 200K with a generous complement of features enabled.
-All features try to use as little SRAM as possible, but some settings may use a lot of SRAM.
+All features try to use as little SRAM as possible, but some have a higher SRAM cost.
 As a guide and starting-point, be sure to use the example configuration included with Marlin that best matches your specific machine model.

 Trinamic Stepper Drivers